Giant Cardon or False Saguaro - Pachycereus pringlei -1

 When and How to Water Your Cardon Cactus

 Cactus, on the other hand, can go months without water and not die.
-However, if there is a severe drought or you forget to water them for over a month during the summer then it can lead to discoloration and a shriveling look as it consumes more of the water in its interior.
-When you water them, take care not to overwater, as this can lead to root rot and fungal infections.
+However, if there is a severe drought or you forget to water them for over a month during the summer, it can lead to discoloration and a shriveling look as it consumes more of the water in its interior.
+When you water them, do not overwater them, as this can lead to root rot and fungal infections.

 Light Requirements - Where to Place Your Cardon Cactus